Levitator1/laptop-tool/README.md

 We can autodetect the key events, so your device need not have the exact same keys.
 Based on concept here: https://ptc-it.de/screen-brightness-workaround/

-Secondly, we offer the "synd" function, which configures the Elantec or Synaptics keypad to shut off whenever you are typing, so that accidental contact will not produce spurious input events which otherwise make text editing and other things a nightmare.
+Secondly, we offer the "synd" function, which configures the Elantec or Synaptics touchpad to shut off whenever you are typing, so that accidental contact will not produce spurious input events which otherwise make text editing and other things a nightmare.
 We accomplish this by installing an Xsession script which starts syndaemon for every